Weloom/WordWizApp/readme.md

 # Testing
 Two test projects exist for
-* WordWiz Generel: Parsers etc.
+* WordWiz General: Parsers etc.
 * WordWiz Components: Custom operations

 ## Test mocking
 File access is abstracted out, so the WordWiz service

 # Parallelism
-To optimize the code for multiple CPUs, the WordWiz service runs all files in parallel, and pushes any threadunsafe operations till after the files are processed, like collecting the reading from all the individual file actions.
+To optimize the code for multiple CPUs, the WordWiz service runs all files in parallel, and pushes any thread unsafe operations till after the files are processed, like collecting the reading from all the individual file actions.

 # Required optimization
-* Option to finetune parallism, based on the files count and size
+* Option to fine tune parallelism, based on the files count and size
 * Better memory cleanup of intermediate in-mem dictionaries
-* Word recognision is way too simple.
+* Word recognition is way too simple.
 Alternatively NLP can be used.
 * A Factory pattern is required to make it possible to further customize the operations on the files.
 E.g. via late binding.
-* A Chain of Responsibility pattern shouold be used, so the actions could perform chains of operations on the same data.
+* A Chain of Responsibility pattern should be used, so the actions could perform chains of operations on the same data.

 # Still missing
 * No tests exist for the FileReader og ResultWriter.
 It would require use of actual test files.
 * A lot of tests in general.
-* Exceptionhandling in the Parsers surrounding calls to the customizable action classes.
+* Exception handling in the Parsers surrounding calls to the customizable action classes.
 * Logging options and levels